OmereGithub/interactivedashboard/README.md

 Viewers can see my findings here:

-- **workflow.ipynb:** A version of my workflow which contains plots has been rendered to nbviewer [here](https://nbviewer.jupyter.org/github/OmereGithub/interactivedashboard/blob/master/workflow.ipynb).
+- **wrkflow.ipynb:** A version of my workflow which contains plots has been rendered to nbviewer [here](https://nbviewer.jupyter.org/github/OmereGithub/interactivedashboard/blob/master/wrkflow.ipynb).
 The Notebook also contains the link to the interactive dashboard, reveals all data analysis, deployed machine learning algorithms, and final results

 ## Starter File